gcccheng/oogway/index.md

 <a href="https://www.edx.org/course/fundamentals-of-containers-kubernetes-and-red-hat">Red Hat: Fundamentals of Containers, Kubernetes, and Red Hat OpenShift</a>

 ## Workshops

+<a href="http://modules.sourceforge.net/">Using Environment Modules to initialize shell and modify shell environment</a>

 Deploy AWS EC2 instance with terraform

 Running containers with podman